Sometimes the garden can put out more food than you know what to do with. Find ways for using your excess garden produce from your summer garden here.

 Fruit trees usually ripen all of their harvest in a short amount of time as well.
 This can give you excess apples or excess peaches or other fruits to preserve for later.
 Bushes and plants like strawberries and blueberries can as well.

 Hot peppers can sometimes produce in infinite amount of product, but they are one of those things that is super tough to use up in bulk.
 You can’t just eat a plate of excess hot peppers to use them up.
 Or at least I can’t.
 I love to dry, and freeze them to use in small amounts.
 Herbs can be overwhelming in the summer as well.
 I love having fresh herbs year-round, but how can I make sure I always have that fresh taste?
 And my favorite of all is excess garlic from the garden.
 What a blessing to have that!
+But don’t forget excess onions.
+Every dish starts with an onion, so extra onions are a blessing too.

 What about excess cucumbers?
 Is there really a way to save them for later that is actually good?
 Another great garden harvest producer is sweet potatoes.
 Many people don’t know what to do with a bunch of excess sweet potatoes.
 They store well for several months, but if you have enough to eat year-round, how can you keep them delicious?